Bert Archer

-Bert Archer is a Canadian author, journalist, travel writer, essayist and critic.
+Bert Archer is a Canadian author, journalist, travel writer, essayist, critic, and former editor in chief of the Montreal Gazette.

 Archer was born in Montreal and lived in Calgary and Vancouver.
 He attended St. Michael's University School in Victoria, British Columbia, and then went to the University of St. Michael's College at the University of Toronto, and Trinity College, Dublin.
 He wrote for the University of Toronto student newspaper The Varsity, and was editor-in-chief of The Mike, the college newspaper.

 Journalism

 In 1994, he was hired as an editorial assistant by Quill & Quire, Canada's national book trade magazine.
 Two years later, as review editor, Archer was pressured to resign after writing an essay in the Financial Post which some considered derogatory to certain elements in the Canadian publishing industry, specifically, the small presses.
 He was subsequently hired as a columnist for the Toronto Star, Canada's largest circulation newspaper, to review books published by small Canadian publishers.

 As a literary journalist, Archer courted controversy, calling into question the reputations of Canadian literary figures such as Margaret Atwood and Michael Ondaatje.
 Greg Gatenby, founder of Toronto's International Festival of Authors, said of Archer being given space in prominent papers to write about books, "It's like having an eight-year-old at the helm of a 747."
 A profile in The Globe and Mail on the release of his first book was titled Bad Boy Bert.

 Since then, Archer has been an editor at the alternative arts magazine Now, where he wrote about books, and the now defunct Eye Weekly, where he was production editor and for which he wrote regular op-ed pieces.
-From 2007-2015, he was a real estate columnist for Toronto Life magazine.
+From 2007–2015, he was a real estate columnist for Toronto Life magazine.

 Since 2006, Archer has been writing about travel as a freelancer for several papers, magazines, and sites in Canada and the US, including the Globe and Mail, Hazlitt, the Washington Post, and Zoomer magazine.

+In 2022, he was named editor in chief of the Montreal Gazette, Canada's oldest daily newspaper, a position he held until mid-2023.